 Obviously, this is an oversimplified example but should do the trick in illustrating how bookies use vig to give them an advantage.
 Now things get a little dicier when you talking about sports betting and not a flip of a coin.
 The reason for this is the outcomes of sporting events are rarely, if ever, likely to be equal.
 There are usually more than just two outcomes in many betting markets and you will not see equal money being wagered on each of the possible outcomes.

-For those reasons, making money as an independent sportsbook owner is rarely as straightforward.
+For those reasons, how bookmakers make money as an independent sportsbook owner is rarely as straightforward.
 There are other techniques that are often used to ensure you are turning a consistent profit.
 This is where the odds compilers take over.

 Using odds compilers as a Bookmaker